-Dr Stuart Cannop – Connecting Nature’s Nature-Based Solutions Technical Lead suggests that defining exactly what is a nature-based solution is still an evolving area.
+Dr Stuart Connop – Connecting Nature’s Nature-Based Solutions Technical Lead suggests that defining exactly what is a nature-based solution is still an evolving area.
 This is because there are different definitions around and, under most of these definitions, there is some flexibility for interpretation in terms of where nature-based solutions begin and end.
 This can create a problem for cities that are already used to communicating about green & blue infrastructure and are trying to introduce nature-based solutions as an emerging concept.
-In general, his approach is to look at the process involved in developing or changing management of it and ask whether it follows these 5 simple nature-based solutions principles:
+In general, his approach is to look at the process involved in developing or changing management of a space and ask whether it follows these 5 simple nature-based solutions principles:

 i) Does it use nature/natural processes?

 iii) Does it provide/improve economic benefits?

 v) Does it have a net-benefit on biodiversity?